cloudmesh-community/sp19-222-92/project-report/report.md

 the type of data given, or some other reason?
-To examine the second possibility (wrong method), we split up the data into training and testing using train_test_split from sklearn, and then we added a variety of other classification techniques to the project code @wikipedia_2019-multiclass.
-The first technique was Multinomial Logistic Regression, a method that uses a linear combination of the predictor variables to model the dependent variable (position) @abhishekabhishek.
+To examine the second possibility (wrong method), we split up the data into training and testing using train_test_split from sklearn, and then we added a variety of other classification techniques to the project code [@wikipedia_2019-multiclass].
+The first technique was Multinomial Logistic Regression, a method that uses a linear combination of the predictor variables to model the dependent variable (position) [@abhishekabhishek].
 The model had an accuracy score of .63 for our training data and .60 for our test data.
 The next technique we employed was a Decision Tree Classifier, which handles multi-class predictions naturally.
-Decision trees use the observed variables from the dataset to make choices (branches of the tree), leading to a conclusion about the predicted value (leaves of the tree) @wikipedia_2019-tree.
+Decision trees use the observed variables from the dataset to make choices (branches of the tree), leading to a conclusion about the predicted value (leaves of the tree) [@wikipedia_2019-tree].
 We gave our decision tree a max depth of eight as its only parameter.
 It had an accuracy score of .80 for the training data and .65 for the test data.
-Next, our K-Nearest Neighbors Classification model functions by taking a vote of the points around the point to be classified and assigning the point whichever class that had the most votes @wikipedia_2019-knn.
+Next, our K-Nearest Neighbors Classification model functions by taking a vote of the points around the point to be classified and assigning the point whichever class that had the most votes [@wikipedia_2019-knn].
 The number of neighbors used can be specified in the function call, and we found eight neighbors worked best.
 Our k-NN model had an accuracy score of .76 for the training data and .74 for the test data.
-We have a Linear Discriminant Analysis classifier as well, with the number of components set at two @multiclass-linear-discriminant-analysis @wikipedia_2019-lda.
+We have a Linear Discriminant Analysis classifier as well, with the number of components set at two [@multiclass-linear-discriminant-analysis] [@wikipedia_2019-lda].
 Its accuracy score was .69 for the training data and .60 for the test data.
-We also had a Gaussian Naïve Bayes classifier despite the fact that our data doesn't have features that can be considered independent, but it still serves the purpose of comparison to the clustering model @machine_learning_mastery_2016 @scikit-naive-bayes @scikit-gaussiannb.
+We also had a Gaussian Naïve Bayes classifier despite the fact that our data doesn't have features that can be considered independent, but it still serves the purpose of comparison to the clustering model [@machine_learning_mastery_2016] [@scikit-naive-bayes] [@scikit-gaussiannb].
 Its accuracy score was .73 for the training data and .63 for the test data.
-Finally, we had an SVM classifier added to our project code, another method better suited for just two classes but used anyway @apache_ignite_documentation @scikit-svc.
+Finally, we had an SVM classifier added to our project code, another method better suited for just two classes but used anyway [@apache_ignite_documentation] [@scikit-svc].
 Our SVM model had an accuracy score of .58 for the training data and .63 for the test data.
 Overall, the highest scoring model for the test data was K-Nearest Neighbors, yet its .74 score for the test data still was not very high.
 It is difficult to make a direct comparison between the k-NN model and our original clustering model for multiple reasons.
 Their scores don't really represent the same idea, as accuracy isn't well defined when it comes to clustering.
 Clustering is more generic than k-NN classification too, because its goal isn't to predict classes for each individual data point.
 Instead, the goal of clustering is to group the data into distinct sets and see how these sets align with real-world observation and truth.
 Failed clustering (or poor clustering in our case) means our dataset couldn't fully differentiate positions with the variables measured.
 An aspect sorely needed to further separate the classes would be GPS data to find the average location on the field for each player, or a heat map of their movement throughout the game.

-Machine Learning table below
+: Machine Learning Table of Reults {tbl:ml-results}

 | Machine Learning Method      | Accuracy (training) | Accuracy (testing) |
 |------------------------------|---------------------|--------------------|